itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

    The superpack contains pre-compiled binaries for VS2008, VS2010, MinGW in 32bit and 64bit.
    (Later map the CMake variable **OpenCV_DIR** to the **build** subdirectory of the extracted archive).
-2. Download the current setup (version 2.4 or higher, recommended) from http://opencv.org/ and install it.
+2. Download the current setup (version 2.4 or higher recommended) from http://opencv.org/ and install it.
 This installation also contains pre-compiled binaries for VS2008, VS2010 and MinGW.
    In this case map **OpenCV_DIR** to the **opencv/build** subdirectory.
 3. Get the sources from OpenCV and use CMake to generate project files and build the binaries by yourself.